CBBC: Educational programming

-As part of CBBC's original remit, CBBC needed to show 1,000 hours of factual and schools programmes per year.
-The service managed this by introducing Class TV, which would air educational programming for two hours each day in the late morning, with normal programming resuming in the early afternoon.
-Much of this programming was old BBC Schools programming shown, in some cases, decades before and which was for the most part still relevant.
-Very little new schools programmes were commissioned.
+As part of CBBC's original remit, CBBC was required to show 1,000 hours of factual and schools programmes per year.
+The channel managed this by airing Class TV, which would air educational programming for four hours each day in the morning, with normal programming resuming in the early afternoon.
+Much of this programming was older BBC Schools programming shown, in some cases, decades before and which was for the most part still relevant.
+Few school programmes were commissioned for the channel.
 Class TV ended in March 2008, following a change to CBBC's remit.
-However, in December 2019, CBBC brought back Class TV with 'Live Lessons' presented by the CBBC presenting team on late weekday mornings.
+However, in December 2019, CBBC revived Class TV with "Live Lessons" presented by the CBBC presenting team on weekday mornings.

 During the COVID-19 pandemic and the closure of schools around the country, CBBC broadcast educational programming for primary school children.
-This included a mixture of programmes which were new or they aired on CBBC many years before, with a focus on learning as well as newly recorded content.
-It was hoped that this might help children without the financial means to participate in lessons over the internet.
+This included a mixture of programmes which were new or had previously aired on CBBC, with a focus on learning as well as newly recorded content.
+This was done to help children without the financial means to participate in lessons over the internet.